In two months, we relaunched the Zoomex blog in a highly competitive crypto niche

 We conducted a content gap analysis to identify topics and search queries with strong potential among the target audience.
 As a result, we compiled over 1,000 relevant keywords for the target markets.

-The collected keywords were segmented into thematic clusters, taking into account the specifics of English-speaking countries like the US, UK, and India.
-This allowed us to build a topic map that reflected the client’s priorities.
+Next, we segmented the collected keywords into thematic clusters and took into account the specifics of English-speaking markets.
+This allowed us to build a topical map that reflected the client’s priorities.

-After completing the keyword research, we shared a consolidated list of topics with the client.
-The Zoomex team selected the highest-priority areas and flagged topics that didn’t align with the project’s current strategy.
-This approach helped focus efforts on the most promising categories without spreading resources too thin.
+Once the semantic research was complete, we shared a consolidated list of topics with the client.
+The Zoomex team selected the priority areas and flagged topics that did not fit the current project strategy.
+This approach helped us focus on the most promising categories and avoid spreading resources too thin.

 Based on the approved keyword set, we developed a content plan and detailed briefs for each article.
 Throughout the process, the client contributed topic ideas, fine-tuned priorities, and quickly updated the publishing schedule as needed.